 14. Despite our differences, humans and elephants are similar in many ways.

-Even though the common ancestor for humans and elephants lived at least 600 million years ago we have much in common, suggesting convergent evolution (Morris, et al., 2009).
-We’re both long-lived animals with rich social lives and have very large brains.
+Even though the common ancestor of humans and elephants lived at least 600 million years ago, we have much in common, suggesting convergent evolution (Morris et al., 2009).
+We’re both long-lived animals with rich social lives and very large brains.
 An elephant’s brain looks similar to a human brain, highly folded and convoluted with distinctive lobes.
 And recent studies show that humans and elephants have developed similar adaptations to provide our growing cortex with much-needed energy.
-Like us, elephants also exhibit a wide variety of behaviors, including those associated with grief, learning, allomothering, mimicry, play, altruism, use of tools, compassion, cooperation (Morris, et al., 2009), self-awareness, memory and possibly language.
-Most mammals are born with a brain close to 90% of the adult weight, while Humans are born with 28% and elephants 35%, indicating that like us, elephant calves must also learn the ropes of life from family, friends, play and social interactions.
-Another similarity is the presence of spindle neurons, which appear to play a central role in higher cognitive functions, in both human and elephant brains (Hakeem, et al., 2009).
+Like us, elephants also exhibit a wide variety of behaviors, including those associated with grief, learning, allomothering, mimicry, play, altruism, use of tools, compassion, cooperation (Morris et al., 2009), self-awareness, memory, and possibly language.
+In addition, most mammals are born with a brain close to 90% of the adult weight.
+In comparison, Humans are born with 28% and elephants 35%, indicating that, like us, elephant calves must also learn the ropes of life from family, friends, play, and social interactions.
+Another similarity is the presence of spindle neurons, which appear to play a central role in higher cognitive functions in both human and elephant brains (Hakeem et al., 2009).
 It’s also found in the brains of Great Apes and certain cetaceans.
-And like us they are also great problem solvers being able to change their behavior radically to face new challenges.
-Here’s an example of their problem solving skills.
+And like us, they are also great problem solvers being able to change their behavior radically to face new challenges.
+Here’s an example of their problem-solving skills.

-A study done at University of Tokyo shows that elephants might actually be better at mental arithmetic than humans (Irie-Sugimoto, Kobayashi, Sato, & Hasegawa, 2009).
-In the study the elephants got an average score of 74% with one elephant scoring as high as 87% while the humans managed a success rate of just 67%.
+A study at the University of Tokyo shows that elephants might actually be better at mental arithmetic than humans (Irie-Sugimoto, Kobayashi, Sato, & Hasegawa, 2009).
+In the study, the elephants got an average score of 74%, with one elephant scoring as high as 87%, while the humans managed a success rate of just 67%.

 15. Their numbers are dwindling at an alarming rate.

 The loss of natural habitat, poaching for ivory, and human-elephant conflict are serious threats to the sustainability of elephants in the wild.
 It was estimated that in 1930 there were about 7-10 million African elephants which declined to 1.3 million by 1979 and further declined to 472,000 – 690,000 in 2007.
-Although some experts believe the number may be as low as 250,000 now .
-The population of African forest elephants have declined by 62% between 2002-2011 and lost 30% of its geographical range (Maisels, et al., 2013).
+Although some experts believe the number may be as low as 250,000 now.
+The population of African forest elephants have declined by 62% between 2002-2011 and lost 30% of its geographical range (Maisels et al., 2013).
 Their population is now less than 10% of its potential size, occupying less than 25% of its potential range.
-Since 1986, Asian elephants has been listed as endangered by IUCN as the population has declined by at least 50% over the last three generations to a mere 35,000.
+Since 1986, Asian elephants have been listed as endangered by IUCN as the population has declined by at least 50% over the last three generations to a mere 35,000.
 Approximately 30% of the entire Asian Elephant population is currently in captivity.
-Even though the life expectancy of wild elephants is the same as our own, in captivity (zoos, circuses, tourism etc.) they only live for an average of 17-19yrs and the death rates for infant Asian elephants are especially high (Ros, et al., 2008).
+Even though the life expectancy of wild elephants is the same as our own, in captivity (zoos, circuses, tourism, etc.), they only live for an average of 17-19yrs, and the death rates for infant Asian elephants are especially high (Ros et al., 2008).
 Knowing everything we currently know about elephants, researchers argue that it’s morally wrong for humans to cull these magnificent beings (Tom, 2002)